d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 ## Indexing and Slicing

 Just like in any other Python array, elements in an ndarray can be accessed by its index.
 In good Python tradition the first element has index 0 and ranges are specified to include the first but not the last element.

-By this logic, `[-1]` selects the last element and `[1:3]` selects the second and the third elements.
+By this logic `1:3` selects the second and third element.
+Let's try this out by selecting the respective rows in a matrix.
-Notice that if you specify an integer index of an ndarray, it will return a scalar.
-However, if you specify an array of indices as the slicing range, it will return an array of scalars.
-Let's try this out and compare the outputs.

 ```{.python .input  n=19}
 print('x[-1] : ', x[-1])